CB Marín Peixegalego

-Club Baloncesto Marín Peixegalego, also known as Marín Ence Peixegalego for sponsorship reasons, is a basketball team based in Marín, Galicia (Spain).
-The team currently plays in league LEB Oro.
+Club Baloncesto Marín Peixegalego, also known as Marín Ence Peixegalego for sponsorship reasons, is a Spanish professional basketball team based in Marín, Galicia.
+The team currently plays in LEB Oro, the second league on the Spanish basketball pyramid.

 History

 The Peixe played in Liga EBA until 2013, when, after playing its second promotion playoffs, it achieved a vacant berth in LEB Plata, the third tier.

 On 25 March 2016, Marín were promoted to the second tier, LEB Oro, after finishing the season as champion of the LEB Plata and the Copa LEB Plata.

 The club ended its debut in LEB Oro in last place, and was consequently relegated to LEB Plata.
 However, on 18 July 2017, the club announced it could not fulfil the requirements in the league and it would appeal against the decision of FEB.
 However, the appeal was denied and the club finally registered in the fourth-division Liga EBA.

 After their forced relegation, the club returned to LEB Plata after completing a perfect season with 34 wins in 34 matches.
 Peixe achieved a new promotion on 25 May 2019, coming back to the LEB Oro three years later after their debut season.